 How to order: Indoor and outdoor seating is available on a first-come basis.

 Embrace the lack of San Francisco-Style Pizza

 North Beach, Bernal Heights, SOMA

 “Uh, what exactly is San Francisco-style pizza?” you might be thinking.
 And the answer is: there is no ONE San Francisco-style pizza, which makes for a rich, delicious, magnificent landscape of pizza eating for all.
 From Tony’s Pizza Napoletana in North Beach, home to a stunning array of perfectly crafted pizza styles, to PizzaHacker in Bernal Heights, where you’ll find sourdough pizza crust loaded with top-notch seasonal ingredients, to Square Pie Guys, perfectors of crisp-edged, Detroit-style perfection, to Che Fico’s controversially charred (but delicious!) iterations, it’s a pizza-lover’s world here.
 We’re just living in it.

-How to order: Tony’s and Che Fico Alimentari are open for takeout, delivery, and outdoor dining; PizzaHacker and Square Pie Guys are open for takeout and delivery.
+How to order: Tony’s is open for first-come indoor and outdoor dining.
+Che Fico Alimentari is open for indoor and outdoor dining, make reservations here.
+PizzaHacker and Square Pie Guys are open for takeout and delivery.